backstage/backstage/docs/plugins/index.md

 description: Learn about integrating various infrastructure and software development tools into Backstage through plugins.
 ---

-Backstage orchestrates a cohesive single-page application by seamlessly integrating a diverse set of plugins.
+Backstage orchestrates a cohesive single-page application by seamlessly integrating various plugins.

 Our vision for the plugin ecosystem champions flexibility, empowering you to incorporate a broad spectrum of infrastructure and software development tools into Backstage as plugins.
 Adherence to stringent [design guidelines](../dls/design.md) guarantees a consistent and intuitive user experience across the entire plugin landscape.